 Revising or placing new processes will not solve every issue with employees within the organization.
-Processes are for production quotas, safety standards and contractual obligations.
-They are not intended to fix personnel and moral.
-Top down management tends to lean on the process to fix every issue, but the results of this approach prove to be more hands-off and ineffective.
+Processes are for production quotas, safety standards, and contractual obligations.
+They are not intended to fix personnel and morals.
+Top-down management tends to lean on the process to fix every issue, but the results of this approach prove to be more hands-off and ineffective.
 Great leaders fix human relational issues in the workplace, not methodical processes robotic in nature.
 Bottom-up management provides employees more leverage to certain decision-making power and cultivates interpersonal and consistent relationships.

-Lazy leadership starts and ends with check listed individuals placed in higher positions.
+Lazy leadership starts and ends with check-listed individuals placed in higher positions.
 If we focus on work history and education from a resume, checking the box as we go along, the selection for a manager is simple.
-It takes rolling the dice and hiring someone based off much more to find a true leader.
+It takes rolling the dice and hiring someone based on much more to find a true leader.
 A true risk for a new hire.
 A good manager could easily be a lazy leader.
 Very few commonalities exist regarding managing and leading.
-A true leader looks out for their team and places focus and growth interest in their employees, not the organization.
+A true leader looks out for their team and places focus and growing interest in their employees, not the organization.

 Ronnie Lee Roberts II is a brand and marketing super fan and owner & operator of Roberts Consulting Firm.
-He identifies the strengths of businesses of all sizes and is a curator of their message to current and future customers.
-He writes about marketing, leadership and business while offering an arsenal of digital marketing services in the United States.
+He writes about marketing, leadership, and business.